umich-vci/terraform-provider-bluecat/website/docs/d/ip4_network-block-range.html.markdown

 ---
 layout: "bluecat"
 page_title: "BlueCat: bluecat_ip4_network-block-range"
-sidebar_current: "docs-bluecat-datasource-ip4-network"
+sidebar_current: "docs-bluecat-datasource-ip4-network-block-range"
 description: |-
  Gets information about an existing IPv4 network, IPv4 Block, or DHCPv4 Range.
 ---

 # bluecat\_ip4\_network-block-range

-Use this data source to access the attributes of an IPv4 network.
-If the API returns more than one IPv4 network that matches the specified hint, an error will be returned.
+Use this data source to access the attributes of an IPv4 network, IPv4 Block, or DHCPv4 Range.

 ## Example Usage